geometalab/osmaxx/docs/development.md

 ### Using the project docker setup

 A docker-compose setup is provided as part of this project's repository.
-Ensure to have docker installed and setup the containers properly.
-(As described in the README: `python manage_docker.py bootstrap`).
+Ensure to have docker installed and setup the containers properly, as described in the README.

 ### running commands